nodejs/node-addon-api/doc/escapable_handle_scope.md

 ~EscapableHandleScope();
 ```

-Deletes the EscapableHandleScope instance and allows any objects/handles created
+Deletes the `Napi::EscapableHandleScope` instance and allows any objects/handles created
 in the scope to be collected by the garbage collector.
 There is no
 guarantee as to when the gargbage collector will do this.